seblucas/cops/README.md

 On any Debian based Linux you can use : aptitude install php5-gd php5-sqlite php5-json php5-intl

+If you use Debian Stretch :
+ aptitude install php7.0-gd php7.0-sqlite3 php7.0-json php7.0-intl

 On Centos you may have to add : yum install php-xml